Pfc. Patrick F. Boone

 After arriving in the Philippines, the process was begun to transfer D Company to the 194th Tank Battalion, which had left for the Philippines minus one company.
 B Company of the battalion was sent to Alaska while the remaining companies, of the battalion, were sent to the Philippines.
 The medical clerk for the192nd spent weeks organizing records to be handed over to the 194th.

 On December 1st, the tank battalions were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 The 194th, with D Company, was assigned northern part of the airfield and the 192nd guarded the southern half.
 Two members of each tank and half-track crew remained with their vehicles at all times and received their meals from food trucks.
+As they sat in their tanks, Japanese planes flew over the airfield on reconnaissance missions.

 The morning of December 8, 1941, just hours after the Japanese attack on Pearl Harbor, the company was brought up to full strength at the perimeter of Clark Field.
 All morning long, the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 The planes were parked in a straight line outside the pilots' mess hall.